 Making online learning work for schools, colleges and learners affected by COVID-19

-With the fall term ahead of us, educators and students are facing difficult questions about how to safely support students while continuing to provide quality learning experiences at scale.
+Throughout this school year and beyond, educators and students are facing difficult questions about how to safely support students while continuing to provide quality learning experiences at scale.

 We think it's crucial that we help in any way we can.